By Tim Lambert

 In the 18th century Lewes was a busy little port and the principal town of Sussex.

 The famous radical, Tom Paine, lived in Lewes from 1768 to 1774.
-He worked as an excise man but was sacked after writing a book arguing that excise men should be better paid!.
+He worked as an excise man but was sacked after writing an article arguing that excise men should be better paid!.

 The famous paleontologist Gideon Mantell was born in Lewes.